cay15/hrv/README.md

 Enter the following on terminal to import relevant packages:

-'''pip3 install wfdb
+pip3 install wfdb

-pip3 install keras'''
+pip3 install keras

 Download the database through link 1 (top),
 Unzip the download to get a folder called "mit-bih-normal-sinus-rhythm-database-1.0.0".
 It should contain lots of files including some ending with .dat